ta241003/Chat-Application/README.md

-# Chat-Application: use Java to creat messenger room
+# Chat-Application: use Java to create messenger room
 - Multiple Users can send messages, files, icons, recordings to each other
 - Users can create groups of 3 or more members
 - Database: SQL SERVER